 A Capital Growth Fund is a pool of investments which has the potential to grow.
 The Fund consists of stocks/shares and fixed income investments.
-Stocks are the only opportunities where capital can grow.

 However, while investments in equities can grow, they can also lose their value by falling prices.
 Money Market instruments on the other hand offer the security of capital, but while this value remains fixed and secure, inflation over time, eats away at its real purchasing value.